KD-MM2/antiRevoke-1/README.md

 # antiRevoke
 This method protects your revoked certificate from Apple.
 That means you can hold the certificate alives forever and easily sign your apps.
 ### Disclaimer
 * Your phone will be restored then you have to sign in by the Apple ID on your phone.
 If you forgot your Apple ID password, please stop here and just read for your knowledge.
+I will not accept responsibility if your phone get any trouble with iCloud.
 * I just show the way for block Apple from revoking certificates.
 I do not sell or distribute the certificate.
 ## Step 1: Turn your iPhone into Supervised mode
 ### Backup your phone
 * Connect your phone to the computer
 * You can back up your iPhone by iTunes for Windows [x64](https://www.apple.com/itunes/download/win64/)/[x32](https://www.apple.com/itunes/download/win32/) or [3uTools](http://www.3u.com/).
 But you have to install 3uTools for the next steps.
 ### Edit backup by 3uTools
 * Open 3uTools.
 Access `Tools box`, then click on `Backup/Restore`.
 In `all-data backups view`, if you backed up your phone by iTunes, you should add this backup into 3uTools by the `Add backup` button.
-Then, the recent backup appear.
+Browse to the following directory `C:\Users\<Your username>\AppData\Roaming\Apple Computer\MobileSync\Backup`.
+After that, you can see the recent backup.
 Click on `Pro mode`.

 <p align="center">
   <img src="https://github.com/giantrule/antiRevoke/raw/master/imgs/01.jpg">